-Table 30: IMR Header Struct Definition
+Table 31: IMR Header Struct Definition

-Word Size (bytes) Туре Description dGyroScaleFactor 8 double If bDeltaTheta == 0, multiply the gyro measurements by this to get degrees/second If bDeltaTheta == 1, multiply the gyro measurements by this to get degrees, then multiply by dDataRateHz to get degrees/second dAccelScaleFactor 8 double If bDeltaVelocity == 0, multiply the accel measurements by this to get m/s2 If bDeltaVelocity == 1, multiply the accel measurements by this to get m/s, then multiply by dDataRateHz to get m/s2 iUtcOrGpsTime 4 int32_t Defines the time tags as GPS or UTC seconds of the week 0 = Unknown, will default to GPS 1 = Time tags are UTC seconds of week 2 = Time tags are GPS seconds of week iRcvTimeOrCorrTime 4 int32_t Defines whether the time tags are on the nominal top of the second or are corrected for receiver time bias 0 = Unknown, will default to corrected time 1 = Time tags are top of the second 2 = Time tags are corrected for receiver clock bias dTimeTagBias 8 double If you have a known bias between your GPS and IMU time tags enter it here szImuName 32 char[32] Name of the IMU being used reserved1 4 uint8_t[4] Reserved for future use szProgramName 32 char[32] Name of calling program tCreate 12 time_type Creation time of file bLeverArmValid 1 bool True if lever arms from IMU to primary GNSS antenna are stored in this header IXoffset 4 int32_t X value of the lever arm, in millimeters lYoffset 4 int32_t Y value of the lever arm, in millimeters IZoffset 4 int32_t Z value of the lever arm, in millimeters Reserved[354] 354 int8_t[354] Reserved for future use
+Word Size (bytes) Туре Description bDeltaTheta 4 int32_t 0 = Data to follow will be read as scaled angular rates 1 = (default), data to follow will be read as delta thetas, meaning angular increments (i.e. scale and multiply by dDataRateHz to get degrees/second) bDeltaVelocity 4 int32_t 0 = Data to follow will be read as scaled accelerations 1 = (default), data to follow will be read as delta velocities, meaning velocity increments (i.e. scale and multiply by $dDataRateHz$ to get $m/s^2$ ) dDataRateHz 8 double The data rate of the IMU in Hz. e.g. 0.01 second data rate is 100 Hz dGyroScaleFactor 8 double If bDeltaTheta == 0, multiply the gyro measurements by this to get degrees/second If bDeltaTheta == 1, multiply the gyro measurements by this to get degrees, then multiply by dDataRateHz to get degrees/second dAccelScaleFactor 8 double If $bDeltaVelocity == 0$ , multiply the accel measurements by this to get m/s If $bDeltaVelocity == 1$ , multiply the accel measurements by this to get m/s, then multiply by $dDataRateHz$ to get m/s iUtcOrGpsTime 4 int32_t Defines the time tags as GPS or UTC seconds of the week 0 = Unknown, will default to GPS 1 = Time tags are UTC seconds of week 2 = Time tags are GPS seconds of week iRcvTimeOrCorrTime 4 int32_t Defines whether the time tags are on the nominal top of the second or are corrected for receiver time bias 0 = Unknown, will default to corrected time 1 = Time tags are top of the second 2 = Time tags are corrected for receiver clock bias dTimeTagBias 8 double If you have a known bias between your GPS and IMU time tags enter it here szImuName 32 char[32] Name of the IMU being used reserved1 4 uint8_t[4] Reserved for future use szProgramName 32 char[32] Name of calling program tCreate 12 time_type Creation time of file bLeverArmValid 1 bool True if lever arms from IMU to primary GNSS antenna are stored in this header IXoffset 4 int32_t X value of the lever arm, in millimeters lYoffset 4 int32_t Y value of the lever arm, in millimeters

+Word Size (bytes) Туре Description IZoffset 4 int32_t Z value of the lever arm, in millimeters Reserved[354] 354 int8_t[354] Reserved for future use